stefan-hoeck/idris2-pack/README.md

 ## Uninstallation

-If you would like to uninstall Pack from your system, you can simply use the following command:
+If you would like to uninstall pack from your system, you can simply use the following command:

 ```sh
 pack uninstall